7bitcoder/SharpsenBox/README.md

 ### LaunchBox
 Becouse LaunchBox is self updating it contains 3 programs:
+* Updater - program thah updates LaunchBox and Game pages if needed
+* LaunchBox - main program
-* Launcher spall program (on Windows is written in C#) that runs Updater and
+* Launcher small program (on Windows is written in C#) that first runs Updater and after its exection LauchBox
 ## Options
 ### If you want to deploy your game witch LaunchBox you have 3 options
 #### Clone reposotory and modify code.